Strategies to earn money

 - Support email and URL information

-There are a number of options to choose from when deciding on a strategy for SKUs.
-Since BlackBerry World offers apps that run on multiple platforms (BlackBerry 10, BlackBerry PlayBook, BlackBerry 7, etc.), it's important to know which types of platforms you are targeting.
+You can choose a SKU strategy that suits your needs.
+Since BlackBerry World offers apps that run on multiple platforms, it's important to know which types of platforms you are targeting.
 The following table illustrates common SKU strategies.

 |Platform strategy||One SKU for all platforms||Separate SKU for BlackBerry 10|